 If you are able to zoom closely enough, the description of the house I was staying in back then (not Lake View) had a structure that said “母子不和”, meaning the mother and son will not be close which was clearly an understatement.
 I had an affinity with bad houses apparently.
 It was also one of the earliest moments when I began to understand the house we stay in is meant to be.
 I asked if I could place some items around in the house as it was a period of experimentation for me, only to receive the reply you see above.

 I said this in jest and in a light-hearted tone: The woman who gave birth to me gave the most practical feng shui advice I’ve heard in my life which was “Go kill yourself and everything will be fine you animal.”

 I wouldn’t say it’s good advice but it’s definitely, definitely practical.
-Mother and son won’t be close so just ‘remove’ the son from the equation, and what more, get him to do it himself by asking him to put an end to himself.
+Mother and son won’t be close to just ‘remove’ the son from the equation, and what’s more, get him to do it himself by asking him to put an end to himself.

 It.
 Is.
 Genius.

 I remember that day very clearly.
 If you look at the timestamps, it was 7:36 am in the morning.
 I was seated on a bench at MacRitchie reading as an unemployed and penniless young man.
 I snapped a photo for reasons I couldn’t remember, probably to memorialize the moment.